What is the test for deprivation of residual liberty under the writ of habeas corpus?

 What are the grounds for depriving N.B.A. of interest on a judgment?
 (New Brunswick, Canada)

-What is the impact of a motor vehicle accident on a plaintiff's financial obligations?
+What is the impact of a husband's decision to retire?
 (New Brunswick, Canada)

-What is the test for expulsion in a social club?
+What is the role of the Court of Appeal in overturning a child support order?
 (New Brunswick, Canada)

 X